Bask Bank vs. Marcus By Goldman Sachs

 Strengths

-- Marcus by Goldman Sachs has a higher BBB rating of A+.
+- Marcus by Goldman Sachs has a superior BBB rating of A+ and is accredited.

 Potential Drawbacks